 First of all, there is no native support for protecting against session fixation in ASP.NET.
 The best practice for protecting your application against session fixation is to regenerate the session ID after a user logs on.
 You can achieve this by changing the session ID to an empty string and letting ASP.NET generate a new one.
-However, by this action, you lose the session data.
+However, this action causes loss of session data.

-In Kentico CMS, you can utilize the CMSRenewSessionAuthChange key (insert it into the appSettings section of your web.config file), which enforces a change of a session ID on logon or logout.
-If you enable this setting, users will not be able to preserve their session data after logging in or out.
+In Kentico, you can include the CMSRenewSessionAuthChange key in the appSettings section of your web.config file, which enforces a change of the session ID when a user logs in or out.
+If you enable this setting, users will not be able to preserve their session data after logging in or out: